Recipe: Sconnie Mac

 If more sausage is good, then more cheese is even better.
 I doubled the amount of cheese used, making sure to use only cheese from… you guessed it, Wisconsin.
 The only other change I made was to double the amount of pasta used.
 You can’t have mac and cheese without the “mac” and the original was a bit skimpy in that area.

 Given the substantial Wisconsin flavor of the new recipe, I decided to call it… Sconnie Mac!
 (Despite the similar sounding name, I can assure you that this dish has nothing to do with Connie Mack.).
 I’ve provided the recipe below along with links to both versions of the original inspiration — Breesy Beefy Mac — on the T-P website (version 1 with cheese, version 2 without cheese).
-I don’t have a photo because I didn’t expect to blog about it, but I think you can imagine what baked mac and cheese looks like.
 Enjoy!

 - 1 pound Klement’s bratwurst (or other brands, preferably from Wisconsin)

 - 1 tablespoon butter

 - 1 cup chopped tomatoes

 - 1 tablespoon chopped jalapeños

 - 3/4 teaspoon salt

 - 4 cups shredded sharp cheddar and Colby & Jack cheese (3 cups for mixing and 1 cup for topping) – Wisconsin cheese preferred